School and Concussions

 All of these concussion symptoms can make it hard to do the things you need to do at school, like reading, writing, focusing, and even walking around campus.

-Teens who get concussions usually recover in a week or two without lasting health problems.
+Many teens who get concussions usually recover within 1-2 weeks, but others may take longer.
 But what if you have an important test or essay during that time?

 What Should I Tell My Teachers?